DaltonLens/DaltonLens-Python/README.md

 [![Unit Tests](https://github.com/DaltonLens/DaltonLens-Python/actions/workflows/unit_tests.yml/badge.svg)](https://github.com/DaltonLens/DaltonLens-Python/actions/workflows/unit_tests.yml)

 This python package is a companion to the desktop application [DaltonLens](https://github.com/DaltonLens/DaltonLens).
 Its main goal is to help the research and development of better color filters for people with color vision deficiencies.
+It also powers the Jupyter notebooks used for the technical posts of [daltonlens.org](https://daltonlens.org).
 The current features include:

 * Simulate color vision deficiencies using the Viénot 1999, Brettel 1997 or Machado 2009 models.
 * Provide conversion functions to/from sRGB, linear RGB and LMS